mikejeuga/go-exercises/track-1.md

 Research the request headers that a client will send that will allow different forms of the request body to be accepted by the server.

+## Part 15

+Add a naive authentication to the endpoint.
+Only requests containing a header `Authorization: Bearer SUPER_SECRET_API_KEY` (that exact API key) should be allowed in.

+Research and implement the behaviour for when:

+1. The header is not present
+2. The API key is incorrect

+## Part 16

+Instead of a hard-coded API key (should have never committed the API key to source control anyway), read in a list of API keys from an environment variable.
+Any request with one of those API keys should be allowed; all other requests should be rejected.

+## Part 17

+Add a new endpoint `GET /fibonacci/:n` which will return the nth number in the Fibonacci sequence (0,1,1,2,3,5,8,13 etc.) where 0 is the 1st number, and 13 is the 8th number.

+## Part 18

+Extend the API authentication done earlier to also protect the fibonacci endpoint.

+## Part 19

+For each request that comes in, log out the following info to STDOUT.

+- timestamp
+- HTTP method
+- path and query params (`GET /fibonacci/8`, `POST /add?num=9&num=12`)
+- first 8 chars of the API key
+- request body size
+- response code
+- time taken to send the response

+## Part 20

+For all endpoints, support a query param `?flakiness=:p`, where 0 <= p <= 1

+Based on that probability, return a response code of 500 for that request.

+e.g. if a request comes in as `?flakiness=1`, it's a 100% probability, so send a 500.
+For `?flakiness=0.2`, the probability should be 1 in 5 of returning a 500.

+## Part 21

+Extend the flakiness param to specify the flaky response code.

+e.g. `?flakiness=0.2,404` should return a 404 with a probability of 20%

+## Part 22

+Extend the flakiness param to simulate a slow server by specifying a delay.

+e.g. `?flakiness=0.33,500,3s` will introduce a delay of 3 seconds before sending a 500, all with a probability of 33%

+Support `s` and `ms` as units for the delay

+## Part 23

+Build a program `fiboclient` that calls the fibonacci endpoint (running in a separate process) for the value `10`.